T. J. S. George: Career and writing style

 He was the Editorial Advisor of The New Indian Express.
-A veteran senior journalist and one of the best known columnists in India, he continued his fight against social injustice, corruption, religious intolerance and in later years right-wing populist tendencies that threatened democracy through his weekly 'Point of View' columns in The New Indian Express which ran for 25 years and ended in June, 2022.
+A veteran senior journalist and one of the best known columnists in India, he continued his fight against social injustice, corruption, religious intolerance and in later years right-wing populist tendencies that threatened democracy through his weekly 'Point of View' columns in The New Indian Express which ran for 25 years and ended in June 2022.

-Besides being an editor, columnist, author and eternal wordsmith, he has also been a longtime China watcher.
+Besides being an editor, columnist, author and eternal wordsmith, he was also a longtime China watcher.
 After a gap of 10 years, he went back to China in 2008 to witness the Olympic preparations and wrote a series of articles about modern China.